UniMath/agda-unimath/src/metric-spaces/functoriality-isometries-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

       ( cauchy-pseudocompletion-Pseudometric-Space A)
       ( cauchy-pseudocompletion-Pseudometric-Space B)
   isometry-cauchy-pseudocompletion-Pseudometric-Space =
-    isometry-is-expansive-is-short-map-Pseudometric-Space
-      ( cauchy-pseudocompletion-Pseudometric-Space A)
-      ( cauchy-pseudocompletion-Pseudometric-Space B)
-      ( map-isometry-cauchy-pseudocompletion-Pseudometric-Space A B f)
+    ( map-isometry-cauchy-pseudocompletion-Pseudometric-Space A B f ,
-      ( is-short-map-isometry-cauchy-pseudocompletion-Pseudometric-Space A B f)
+      is-isometry-map-isometry-cauchy-pseudocompletion-Pseudometric-Space A B f)
-      ( is-expansive-map-isometry-cauchy-pseudocompletion-Pseudometric-Space
-        ( A)
-        ( B)
-        ( f))
 ```

 ### The action on short maps of Cauchy pseudocompletions preserves homotopies